 Thank you to everyone who gave their time to send us your thoughts on our Draft Responsible Camping Strategy.

-Hearings were held in the first week of December, and the Hearing Panel will send recommendations to the Council in early 2020.
-A decision will be made at this time and information will be found in Newsline and on our website.
+Hearings were held in the first week of December 2019, and the Hearing Panel sent recommendations to the Council.

 Download and read the summary and the draft Responsible Camping Strategy here: